 How One-Rep Max (1RM) Can Enhance Your Training

-Strength training can increase muscle mass, improve body composition, increase flexibility, and reduce risk of injury.
-It not only benefits your fitness, but it also makes you more capable and resilient in your everyday life.
+Strength training can increase muscle mass and bone strength, improve body composition, increase flexibility, and reduce your risk of injury - not to mention the feeling of empowerment it brings!
+It not only benefits your fitness, but can also make you more capable and resilient in your everyday life.

-If you’ve been doing this style of training for a while and established a baseline strength in each of the three key lifts of strength training — the squat, deadlift and bench press — you're ready to take your training to the next level.
+If you’ve been a fan of this training style for a while and have established your base strength in each of the three key lifts of strength training — the squat, deadlift and bench press — you're probably feeling ready to take your training to the next level.
 You can progress by using your one-rep max (also known as 1RM or one-repetition maximum) to determine the weight to use for each exercise.

 What is 1RM?